 - Water Collection: It all starts with your well, which collects water from underground aquifers.
 As water is drawn from the well, it flows into the pressure tank through pipes connected to the well pump.

-- Storage and Compression: The well pressure tank is serves as reservoir that stores water.
-It has a rubber bladder or diaphragm inside it, which separates the tank into two sections: one for water and one for air.
+- Storage and Compression: The well pressure tank serves as a reservoir that stores water.
+It has a bladder or diaphragm inside it, which separates the tank into two sections: one for water and one for air.
 The air section is pre-pressurized to a specific level (usually 30-50 psi) using an air compressor or a pump.
 This pre-pressurized air exerts force against the water.

 - Maintaining Pressure: As water flows into the tank, the air in the tank compresses.
 This compression creates pressure in the tank, which keeps the water pressure consistent as it’s distributed to your home’s plumbing fixtures.
 So, when you turn on a faucet or flush a toilet, you get a steady stream of water because the tank maintains that pressure.